topnessman/Algorithm-design-and-analysis/README.md

 # Algorithm-design-and-analysis
-Tamier's solutions to the programming questions of "Algorithm Design and Analysis" coursera open course
+Tamier's solutions to the programming questions of "Algorithm Design and Analysis, Part 1" coursera open course